Dubai Roads completes 75% of the project to develop the intersection of Jarn Al Sabkha Street with Sheikh Mohammed bin Zayed Road.

 The company executing the project has completed the works of bridge bases and columns, and work is underway to cast bridge walls and iron supports, road expansion, lighting works, rainwater drainage networks, and traffic diversions necessary to complete bridge work.
 It is expected that the implementation of one of the main bridges will be completed in the second quarter of this year.

-The Director General and Chairman of the Board of Directors explained that the project includes the implementation of four bridges, the first of which is a bridge at the intersection of Jarn Al Sabkha Street with Al Asayel Street, with a length of 943 meters, with a capacity of two lanes in each direction, and a capacity of 8,000 vehicles per hour in both directions.
-The bridge allows the continuity of free traffic movement.
-The link between Sheikh Zayed Road and Sheikh Mohammed bin Zayed Street.
-The second bridge is 601 meters long, with a capacity of two lanes, and serves traffic from Jarn Al Sabkha Street in the east towards Sheikh Mohammed bin Zayed Road, and from there in the north towards Al Qusais and Deira, and its capacity is estimated at about 3,200 vehicles per hour. the hour.
+His Excellency the Director General and Chairman of the Board of Directors explained that the project includes the implementation of four bridges.
+The first is a bridge at the intersection of Jarn Al Sabkha Street and Al Asayel Street, with a length of 943 meters, a capacity of two lanes in each direction, and a capacity of 8,000 vehicles per hour in both directions.
+The bridge allows for continuity of traffic.
+The freeway linking Sheikh Zayed Road and Sheikh Mohammed bin Zayed Road, while the second bridge is 601 meters long, with a capacity of two lanes, and serves traffic from Jarn Al Sabkha Street in the east towards Sheikh Mohammed bin Zayed Road, and from there in the north towards Al Qusais and Deira, and its capacity is estimated at about 3,200 vehicles. per hour.

 The project includes the implementation of road works with a length of more than seven kilometers, the development of surface intersections on the service road adjacent to Sheikh Mohammed bin Zayed Road, in addition to road lighting works, traffic signals, traffic systems, and the implementation of a rainwater drainage network and an irrigation systems network.

-It should be noted that the implementation of the project to develop the intersection of Jarn Al Sabkha Street with Sheikh Mohammed bin Zayed Road comes as a continuation of the comprehensive plan developed by the Roads and Transport Authority, to develop the axes of strategic roads and arterial roads towards (east and west), such as the axes of Al Yalayis Street and Expo Street, which were completed by the Authority.
-In recent years, these axes have supported the transportation system in the Emirate of Dubai, serving many existing development projects on both sides of the roads, and accommodating current and future traffic volumes.
+It is noteworthy that the implementation of the project to develop the intersection of Jarn Al Sabkha Street with Sheikh Mohammed bin Zayed Road comes as a continuation of the comprehensive plan developed by the Roads and Transport Authority, to develop the axes of strategic roads and arterial roads towards the “east and west”, such as the axes of Al Yalayis Street and Expo Street, which the Authority has completed in the past years.
+In the past, these axes support the transportation system in the Emirate of Dubai, serve many existing development projects on both sides of the roads, and accommodate current and future traffic volumes.

-Methods #Dubai 75% of the project to develop the intersection of Jarn Al Sabkha Street with Sheikh Mohammed bin Zayed Road has been completed, which includes the implementation of four bridges, with a length of 2,874 meters, and a capacity of 17,600 vehicles per hour.@rta_dubai @DXBMediaOffice #Emirates today pic.twitter.com/d0wZfVKJNs

 #Dubai #Roads #completes #project #develop #intersection #Jarn #Sabkha #Street #Sheikh #Mohammed #bin #Zayed #Road